Rent in community housing

 - you have other income changes.

-Your rent may need to be changed.
+Your rent might need to be changed.

 Your provider reviews your rent each year to account for Centrelink rate increases and changes in work circumstances.